 4. Woo Kwan Lee & Lo

 After a merger between two law firms, Wo Kwan Lee & Lo was officially founded in 1962.
 All four are highly experienced lawyers.
-The firm has grown over the years from less than 50 staffs to more than 300 people.
+The firm has grown over the years from less than 50 staff to more than 300 people.

 The firm now has more than 70 lawyers and has 2 offices in Hong Kong and 1 office in Beijing.
 The current managing partner, William C.Y.
 Kwan was admitted as a solicitor in Hong Kong and England & Wales in 1962.

 He specializes in Conveyancing and property development projects.
-Therefore, the firm’s Conveyancing department is relatively large with 24 full time lawyers and more than supporting staffs covering full service in real estate.
+Therefore, the firm’s Conveyancing department is relatively large with 24 full-time lawyers and more than supporting staffs covering full service in real estate.

 25th Floor, Jardine House